fattminer/remouseable-rerusted/technical-documentation/README.md

 targets, forcing `--host-driver=uinput` or `--host-driver=uinput-tablet` returns a Linux-only error.

+### Rust Windows Application Icon

+The Rust Windows executable embeds an application icon during the Cargo build.
+The source image is `remouseable-icon.png` at the repository root.
+The generated Windows icon file is `remouseable-icon.ico`, which contains 16, 32, 48, 64, 128,
+and 256 px entries.

+`build.rs` invokes the `winresource` crate when `CARGO_CFG_TARGET_OS` is `windows` and sets `remouseable-icon.ico` as the executable icon resource.
+This affects the icon shown by Explorer, shortcuts, and the taskbar when `remouseable.exe` owns its own console window.

+If the program is launched inside Windows Terminal, PowerShell, or another existing terminal host, the taskbar button belongs to that terminal host and uses the terminal host's icon.
+That is Windows console-host behavior, not a missing executable resource.

 ## The Runtime

 The runtime component is the logic that brings together the state machine,